KallynGowdy/ng2-firebase/README.md

 # firebase-angular2
-A rich wrapper Angular 2 library for Firebase.
+A rich Angular 2 wrapper library for the Firebase JavaScript SDK.

 | `master`  | `all` |
 | ------------- | ------------- |